lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Install the updated
 application keys
 ~~~~~~~~~~~
-{: #fig-flowchart-keys-token-invalid title="Handling of an Access Token or of a Set of Application Keys that Have Become Invalid" artwork-align="center"}
+{: #fig-flowchart-keys-token-invalid title="Handling of an Access Token or of a Set of Application Keys that Have Become Invalid." artwork-align="center"}

 # Trust Policies for Learning New Authentication Credentials # {#sec-trust-models}

-A peer P relies on authentication credentials of other peers, in order to authenticate those peers when running EDHOC with them.
+A peer P relies on authentication credentials associated with other peers, in order to authenticate those peers when running EDHOC with them.

-There are different ways for P to acquire an authentication credential CRED of another peer.
+There are different ways for P to acquire an authentication credential CRED associated with another peer.
 For example, CRED can be supplied to P out-of-band by a trusted provider.

 Alternatively, CRED can be specified by the other peer during the EDHOC execution with P. This can rely on EDHOC message_2 or message_3, whose respective ID_CRED_R and ID_CRED_I field can specify CRED by value, or instead a URI or other external reference where CRED can be retrieved from (see {{Section 3.5.3 of RFC9528}}).

 Also during the EDHOC execution, an External Authorization Data (EAD) field might include an EAD item that specifies CRED by value or reference.
 This is the case, e.g., for the EAD items defined by the EDHOC and OSCORE profile of the ACE framework {{I-D.ietf-ace-edhoc-oscore-profile}}.
-In particular, they can be used for transporting (a reference to) an access token, which in turn specifies by value or by reference the public authentication credential of the EDHOC peer acting as ACE client.
+In particular, they can be used for transporting (a reference to) an access token, which in turn specifies by value or by reference the public authentication credential associated with the EDHOC peer acting as ACE client.

 When obtaining a new credential CRED, the peer P has to validate it before storing it.
-The validation steps to perform depend on the specific type of CRED (e.g., a public key certificate {{RFC5280}}{{I-D.ietf-cose-cbor-encoded-cert}}), and can rely on (the authentication credential of) a trusted third party acting as a trust anchor.
+The validation steps to perform depend on the specific type of CRED (e.g., a public key certificate {{RFC5280}}{{I-D.ietf-cose-cbor-encoded-cert}}) and can rely on (the authentication credential associated with) a trusted third party acting as a trust anchor.

-Upon retrieving a new CRED through the processing of a received EDHOC message and following the successful validation of CRED, the peer P stores CRED only if it assesses CRED to also be trusted, and must not store CRED otherwise.
+Upon retrieving a new CRED through the processing of a received EDHOC message and following the successful validation of CRED, the peer P stores CRED only if it assesses CRED to also be trusted, while it must not store CRED otherwise.

 An exception applies for the two unauthenticated operations described in {{Section D.5 of RFC9528}}, where a trust relationship with an unknown or not-yet-trusted endpoint is established later.
 In such a case, CRED is verified out-of-band at a later stage, or an EDHOC session key is bound to an identity out-of-band at a later stage.